The School of consists of the following departments:

 Centre for Transgenic Plant Development

-The faculty has established a Center for transgenic plant development, an adjunct facility within the department of Biotechnology with state of the art facilities.
+The school has established a Center for transgenic plant development, an adjunct facility within the department of Biotechnology with state of the art facilities.

 The center is equipped with infrastructure to train students and to carry out research in various disciplines of plant and microbial biotechnology.
 The major R & D activities pursued includes: cloning and characterization of novel genes linked with tolerance to biotic and abiotic stresses and quality traits of medicinal and crop plants; authentication and standardization of crude components of herbal formulations; and nano-vehicle assisted gene delivery and expression in medicinal and crop plants.